-Today, there is no large scale gold mining operation in Alberta due to the extremely low concentrations found in the rivers.
+Today, there are no large scale gold mining operations in Alberta due to the extremely low concentrations found in the rivers.
 For this reason, large scale dredging operations were not done in Alberta, as the cost of production was not profitable.

 Panning however can be done in many areas throughout Alberta with success, and is a great way to keeping recreational miners interested in this historical economic activity satisfied.

-Armatures looking to get their hands on some gold mined from Alberta can still do so by getting all the necessary requirements for the activity.
-Getting set up for basic prospecting is easy; just get yourself a basic Gold Panning Kit and you’ve got everything you need to get started.
+Amateurs looking to get their hands on some gold mined from Alberta can still do so by getting all the necessary requirements for the activity.
+Getting set up for basic prospecting is easy; just get yourself a basic gold panning kit and you’ve got everything you need to get started.

 When panning for gold in Alberta, remember to get all the necessary permits to avoid any issues with law enforcement.
 It is also highly recommended that you carefully observe all the regulation on prospecting, as different areas may have different rules.